jasewarner/gulp-shopify/README.md

 ## Synopsis

-Gulp + Shopify is for those Developers wishing to use [Gulp.js](http://gulpjs.com/ "Gulp.js website") and Shopify’s [Theme Kit](https://shopify.github.io/themekit/ "Theme Kit Github page") to develop their Shopify theme &ndash; a tidy solution to the problem with Shopify not allowing sub-directories within the `/assets` directory.
+Gulp + Shopify is for those Developers wishing to use [Gulp.js](http://gulpjs.com/ "Gulp.js website") and Shopify’s [Theme Kit](https://shopify.github.io/themekit/ "Theme Kit GitHub page") to develop their Shopify theme &ndash; a tidy solution to the problem with Shopify not allowing sub-directories within the `assets` directory.

-The theme is packaged with Gulp for watching and compiling assets in the `/dev` directory, including SCSS, JS, images and fonts.
-When modified, said assets are moved across to the `/assets` directory.
+The theme is packaged with Gulp for watching and compiling assets in the `dev` directory, including SCSS, JS, images and fonts.
+When modified, said assets are moved across to the `assets` directory.

 A selection of helpful mixins is also included, most of which are featured in [this useful article](http://zerosixthree.se/8-sass-mixins-you-must-have-in-your-toolbox/ "Mixins article") by [@seb_ekstrom](https://twitter.com/seb_ekstrom "@seb_ekstrom on Twitter").

-You may also write your JavaScript in ES6 &ndash; The Gulp scripts task uses [Babel](https://babeljs.io/ "Babel website"), so you can use new syntax without worrying about browser support.
+You may also write your JavaScript in ES6 &ndash; The Gulp scripts task uses [Babel](https://babeljs.io/ "Babel website"), so you can use the latest syntax without worrying about browser support.

-The default theme files have been brought across from Shopify’s [Skeleton theme](https://github.com/Shopify/skeleton-theme "Skeleton theme Github page").
+The default theme files have been brought across from Shopify’s [Starter Theme](https://github.com/Shopify/starter-theme "Starter Theme GitHub page").

 The theme includes the Bootstrap 4 grid and reboot scss files.
 These can be removed in `theme.scss.liquid`, or indeed, you may add more Bootstrap SCSS files using @import via `./node_modules/bootstrap-scss/`.